-There are numerous ways to identify risks.
-The way you choose always depends on the type of risks you deal with (all company wide risks, security, project risks, health and safety, etc.), on your experience and on the overall starting situation.
+There are many ways to identify risks.
+The method you choose always depends on the type of risks you face (all company wide risks, IT security, project risks, health and safety, etc.), your experience and your overall baseline.

 It should also be emphasized that there is no single right way and in practice a combination of different methods and techniques is used.
 There is no single right way.
-The only thing that matters is identifying the right set of real, essential risks in your conditions.
+All that matters is identifying the right set of real, fundamental risks in your circumstances.

-The most used methods and techniques of risk identification
+The most common methods and techniques of risk identification

 - A basic technique to start with if you have nothing else.
 A risk list based on practice and observation will certainly be a good starting point

-- Brainstorming is usually the second technique that pops up in mind when it comes to risk identification.
+- Brainstorming is usually the second technique that pops to mind when it comes to risk identification.
 One of the best techniques.
 Plan your brainstorming questions in advance.

 - If you have an incident log available, this is a great starting position.
-From them, you can definitely identify the risks due to which incidents occur.
-This is good way for example for OSH (work accidenta analysis) or for IT security (security incident analysis) or analysis of insurance claims.
+From them, you can definitely identify the risks due to which incidents have occurred.
+This is a good way for example for OSH (work accident analysis) or for IT security (security incident analysis) or analysis of insurance claims.

 Process analysis, know your processes